 Many G-spot focused toys are useless for pretty much everything else.
 But Soraya’s shape and the firmness is not too exaggerated, so it feels great to stroke with too.

-But if we compare it with cheaper rabbit vibrator – can we say that experience is 10x better?
+But if we compare it with a cheaper rabbit vibrator – can we say that experience is 10x better and that it is the best Lelo vibrator?

 Not sure…but Soraya Wave surely brings a more well-rounded experience.
 All the little things just come together and add to overall pleasure.